 So as discussions of shared apartments and shared marriage vows start happening, be sure to chat with your future or new spouse about how you plan to share your finances as well—debts included.
 It’s awkward at first, but may be among the most important “housekeeping” details to iron out.

-As you plan toward your shared goals, be they buying a home or financing a wedding, money will naturally become a part of the conversation (and so will credit scores).
+As you plan toward your shared goals, whether it’s buying a home or financing a wedding, money will naturally become a part of the conversation (and so will credit scores).
 So use those discussions as an opportunity to initiate a more comprehensive financial dialogue and address how you can make progress toward your desired future goals as a team.